Creativity & Innovation

 - Iowa Cafe Guide for Partners — Example restaurant partnership guide designed to help foodservice establishments partner with AAAs

-- Marketing Solutions for Scaling Food Is Medicine Prescriptions— Guide to overcoming challenges associated with Food is Medicine approach
+- Marketing Solutions for Scaling Food is Medicine Prescriptions— Guide from Milken Institute to overcoming challenges associated with Food is Medicine approach

-- Guide to Working with Restaurants and Grocery Stores for Meals during COVID-19 — Guidance in partnering with food retailers to maintain competitiveness, provide high quality meals, and offer increased meal choice
+- Guide to Working With Restaurants and Grocery Stores for Meals — Guidance in partnering with food retailers to maintain competitiveness, provide high quality meals, and offer increased meal choice

 - Social, Mental, Emotional Health Coloring Pages — Activity guide